Sadqa Hussein: Career

-As a result of World War I, the Ottoman Empire lost control of Iraq to the United Kingdom.
+As a consequence of World War I, the Ottoman Empire lost control of Iraq to the United Kingdom.
 At first, the material situation of the local Jews improved.
 The British, who found themselves in control of a vastly enlarged empire, needed clerks who were familiar with the local language and customs to help them with their bureaucracy, and found the Jews to be suited to the task.
 The Jewish community would go on to take a commanding role in the banking and insurance sectors of the economy.
 This period also saw many young students seeking to advance their education abroad at the great universities of England.